 Being located so close to Saigon meant it was an important part of the city’s outer defenses as PAVN forces later in the war would push down QL13 during its attacks.
 At one point, it was one of the most active areas when it came to PAVN and VC activities.
 Being so close to the Iron Triangle, it also meant that many operations were launched from the base even as it was a constant target for enemy attacks.

 In fact, Lai Khe was probably the most rocketed base camp in the country except for Khe Sanh during the siege.
 At times, the camp would receive incoming rockets three times per day and twice per night and there was a sign at the main gate reading: ‘Welcome to Rocket City’.

 At first glance, there doesn’t seem to be much left around the old base area, however if you know what you are looking for then you can still find evidence of this massive installation’s existence.
 Some of the old gates are still there, along with concrete remains of the old walls and the former Brigade administration buildings are still standing.
-Inside the camp, some of the older trees carry marks of shrapnel from the rocket attacks, while a few of the perimeter roads are still visible along with the bypass road on the east side of the camp outside the old minefield.
+Inside the camp, some of the older trees carry marks of shrapnel from the rocket attacks.
+At least a couple of the former perimeter roads are still visible and in use along with the bypass road on the east side of the camp outside the old minefield.

 How to get there

 Lai Khe is located about 60 kilometers north of Saigon along QL13 towards An Loc and Loc Ninh.
 It’’s a nice half day visit to go up there and back, or a full day trip for those who wants to venture further north and visit the other bases that were located along the road.